anushaAnu333/Real-Estate/README.md

-# RealEstate Web App 🏡
+# Real Estate Web App 🏡

 An intuitive, responsive real estate web application that helps users discover rental and sale properties with ease.
 Featuring a clean design, property listings, detailed views, and a togglable dark mode for enhanced user experience.